 A ureteral stent is a thin tube that’s placed in your ureter to help drain urine from your kidney (see Figure 1).
-One end of the tube sits inside your kidney, and the other end sits in your bladder.
+One end of the tube is inside your kidney and the other end is in your bladder.

-Ureteral stents can be used for several weeks, months, or even years.
+Ureteral stents can be used for several weeks, months, or years.
 They’re used to:

-- Allow urine to flow through your blocked ureter.
+- Let urine flow through your blocked ureter.

 - Keep your ureter open.